akeneo/pim-helpcenter/content/md/first-steps/manage-your-measurements.md

 1. Click on the unit you want to edit in the list
 ![Measurement family edit unit](../img/Settings_Measurement_Families_Edit_Unit.png)
 1. Edit its symbol
-1. Edit its conversion operations (click on `Add new operation` to add several conversion operations, click on the cross to remove an operation)
+1. Edit its conversion operations (click on `Add new operation` to add several conversion operations with their value and mathematical operator, click on the cross to remove an operation)
 1. Translate the labels of the unit in the `Label translations` section
 1. Click on `Save`